Our Blog

 - You are prepared to return home at least once a week

-You are a company based in Switzerland or abroad and you want to develop your business or engage independent Consultants:
+You are a company based in Switzerland or abroad and you want to develop your business or engage freelance Consultants:

 For a company in Switzerland or abroad, to use a payroll or umbrella company is the ideal solution to get people with Swiss cross-border commuter status to work on a mandate or a mission they have just obtained or to develop their business quickly, without having to hire them themselves.